arras-energy/gridlabd-old/docs/Module/Python.md

 # Description

 The [[/python]] module `gridlabd` loads an instance of GridLAB-D into the current instance of python.
-Only one instance may be loaded per instance of python.
+Only one instance of GridLAB-D may be loaded per instance of python.

 A `.glm` file may load a Python module to implement event handlers.
 The syntax for loading a Python module is the same as that for loading a GridLAB-D module:
 ~~~